Skip to content

 Playing in the gardens

 Wooden bridges and a rushing river make Mottisfont one of the country's top destinations for playing Pooh sticks – challenge your family to a game when you visit.
-Ball games and frisbees are welcome on the paddock areas.
+Ball games and frisbees are welcome in the paddock areas.

 '50 things' activities

 Why not try some of the '50 things to do before you're 11¾' challenges?
 From rolling down a hill to cloud watching, there's something for every young explorer.
+Check out the full list here: 50 things to do before you're 11¾

 Planning your family visit